 “Agood doctor is not cheap.
 And a cheap doctor may not be good….But a great doctor is fair, affordable, and desires a life-long relationship with those he has been given the privilege to serve.”

-Why we are not in your insurance plan.
+Why we are not in-network with your insurance plan.

-I‘m often questioned as to why I do not participate with health insurance or any other type of insurance at my office.
+I‘m often questioned as to why I do not go “In-Network” with health insurance or any other type of insurance at my office.

 The reasons as to why I do not participate with your insurance are as follows: